 Professor Wischik is a board-certified psychiatrist and holder of a Chair in Mental Health at the University of Aberdeen.
 He, along with his scientific research team, pioneered the early-stage research into tau aggregation inhibitors (TAIs) to slow and halt the progression of Alzheimer’s disease and similar neurodegenerative conditions.
 The results of this foundational research showed promise and TauRx was founded in 2002 to continue the work towards the development of an effective treatment for the disease.
 The company remains closely linked to the University of Aberdeen to this day and its strong research capability has been built through long-term cooperative relationships with multiple academic institutions around the world.

-TauRx is currently conducting a confirmatory phase 3 trial, the Lucidity study, designed to use the knowledge gained from previous trials to prove the efficacy of LMTX® at low dose and as monotherapy (given in isolation of symptomatic treatments).
+TauRx is currently conducting a confirmatory phase 3 trial, the Lucidity study, designed to use the knowledge gained from previous trials to prove the efficacy of our compound at low dose and as monotherapy (given in isolation of symptomatic treatments).
 Results of this study are expected in 2022.
-Read more about the phase 3 studies here.